-Does Insurance Pay for Sedation and Implant Surgery?
+Does Insurance Pay for All of 4 Implants?

 - Permanent teeth replacement and never need to be removed

-- Stable and never come loos while smiling, eating or singing
+- Stable and never come loose while smiling, eating or singing

 - implants replace root structure and decrease bone loss and decrease facial atrophy

-- Chewing forces absorbed by jaw bone and All on 4 implant bridge
+- Chewing forces absorbed by jaw bone and All on 4 implants sedation teeth

 - Teeth feel stable and natural